taksaru/Game-Guides/BOTW/22 - Central2.md

       * Cane Sugar
   * Side Quest: The Royal Guard's Gear
 * Whago Katta Shrine to N (116/120)
+* Horwell Bridge to NE
-* Korok 825: Acorn in tree atop hill to NW
+* Korok 825: Acorn in tree atop hill to W
 * Korok 826: Fairylights to NW
 * Korok 827: Apple offering to E
 * Korok 828: Flower order to NW